ESalamanca/canvas-dinoGame/README.md

-# Making Mario-type Games with Canvas
+# Making a Mario-type Game with Canvas

 This project was made for my Ironhack Game project.
 The idea was to create a super mario bros type game in 2d  with canvas.
 This is a super simplified version with sprites, animations, collision detection...